WerWolv/Hekate-Toolbox/README.md

 ## Current Features
 - Reading and modifying of the hbmenu launch button combination
 - Actually modifying the hbmenu config as well so settings stick across reboots
-- Reading and modifying wether the album or the hbmenu launches by default
+- Reading and modifying whether the album or the hbmenu launches by default
+- Sysmodule hotloading and unloading
+- Reboot to Hekate profiles and the Hekate menu
+- HID-mitm button config